 Carbon monoxide, as told by the CDC, is generated by fireplaces, furnaces, stoves, and gas ranges.
 The odorless and colorless gas is often called the silent killer because it’s practically undetectable unless you have a carbon monoxide detector.

-Carbon monoxide poisoning can be fatal to children, adults, and pets.
-Upwards of 20,000 people end up in the emergency room annually due to carbon monoxide poisoning.
+Carbon monoxide poisoning can be deadly to adults, children, and pets.
+Upwards of 20,000 people end up in the emergency room every year as a result of carbon monoxide poisoning.
 Common CO poisoning symptoms include dizziness and/or weakness, headache, and upset stomach.
-Since the symptoms seem like the flu, many people might not recognize they could be seriously ill.
+Since the symptoms seem like the flu, many people may not recognize they could be seriously ill.

-With the decrease in temperatures driving homeowners to turn on their furnaces, carbon monoxide poisoning jumps during the cold months while homeowners are doing whatever they can to keep comfortable.
-When properly installed by licensed experts, devices such as furnaces will safety express carbon monoxide out of the home, but your furnace should be serviced annually to confirm there are no issues that could produce poisoning from CO.
+With the decrease in temperatures driving homeowners to start up their furnaces, carbon monoxide poisoning jumps during the cold months while homeowners are doing everything they can to keep comfortable.
+When correctly installed by certified experts, devices such as furnaces will safety express carbon monoxide out of the home, but your furnace should be serviced annually to confirm there are no issues that could produce poisoning from the odorless and colorless gas.

-To keep your home safe and warm all winter, call Finch Air Conditioning & Heating today at 281-407-9478to schedule your Fall Precision tune-up, or set up a free in-home estimate for a new, energy-efficient heating and cooling system.
+To keep your home safe and warm through the cold season, call Finch Air Conditioning & Heating today at 281-407-9478to schedule your Fall Precision tune-up, or set up a complimentary in-home estimate for a new, energy-efficient heating and cooling system.